meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## API key management

-[Protect your instance with API keys](/learn/security/master_api_keys.md).
-Control which users can access what indexes, routes, and endpoints.
+Protect your instance with [API keys](/learn/security/master_api_keys.md).
+Set expiration dates and control access to indexes and endpoints so that your data is always safe.

 ## Multitenancy

-Manage complex multi-user applications handling sensitive data.
+Manage complex multi-user applications.
 [Tenant tokens](/learn/security/tenant_tokens.md) help you decide which documents each one of your users can search.

 ## Synonyms